WuerthPhoenix/tornado/tornado/webhook_collector/README.md

 token will be sent unencrypted along with the entire URL.

-Consequently, if the public IP of the collector is, for example, 35.35.35.35 and the server port is 1234, in Github, the webhook settings page should look like this:
+Consequently, if the public IP of the collector is, for example, 35.35.35.35 and the server port is 1234, in GitHub, the webhook settings page should look like this:

 ![github_webhook_settings](./github_webhook_01.png)

+The value for __max_payload_size__ is optional, and in our case will reduce the maximum payload size to about 2MB.

 Finally, the *collector_config* configuration entry determines the content of the tornado Event associated with each webhook input.

-So for example, if Github sends this JSON (only the relevant parts shown here):
+So for example, if GitHub sends this JSON (only the relevant parts shown here):
 ```json
 {
   "ref": "refs/heads/master",